HVAC-By-Pfaender/TAB-R-Pi-touch/README.md

 - A simple graphical user interface for configuration.

-  --> Configuration mode is split in two access roles: "Service technician mode" and "Administrator mode"
+  --> Configuration mode is split in two access roles: "Service technician mode" and "Administrator mode".
 - Read-only-mode to protect the image file system, especially on power failures.
 - Hardware button to get access to the configuration interface or to restart the system.
 - Auto-on mode in case of power failure.
 - Integrated VNC server
-- Kiosk-mode for CODESYS web visualization with optimized parameters
+- Kiosk-mode for CODESYS web visualization with optimized parameters.
-- Auto-reconnect in case of a failed connection
+- Auto-reconnect in case of a failed connection.
 - Emergency touch soft-button to get redirected to the configured start page, in case of a side loading failure.